oliverjam/learn-promises/README.md

 ## Callbacks

 We can use callbacks (functions passed as arguments to other functions) to access async values or run our code once some async task completes.
 In fact the first argument to `setTimeout` above is a callback.
-We pass a function which `setTimeout` runs once it the timeout has finished.
+We pass a function which `setTimeout` runs once the timeout has finished.

 Callbacks can be fiddly to deal with, and you may end up with very nested function calls if you have to chain lots of async stuff.
 Promises can help us manage this.